otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/04-postgresql-and-object-relational-mapper.md

 npx prisma migrate dev
 ```

 You will be prompted to enter a name for the migration.
 Do not enter anything and press the `Enter` key.
 You will find the new migration in the `prisma/migrations` directory.
+You are encouraged to read the migration file.
+You should see some **SQL** statements.

 What is a migration?
 A migration is a file that contains the **SQL** statements to create, update, or delete database tables.
 It is used to keep the database schema in sync with the application.

+---